arachnist/notbot/README.md

 * Maybe: resurrecting [dyncfg](https://github.com/arachnist/dyncfg) in some form for dynamic per-room/sender configuration
 * removing `notbottime.rs`
 * See if we can get around setting `LUA_PATH` env var for mlua
-* connecting to jitsi rooms to monitor membership changes on them. might use a Go sidecar (prototype [here](https://github.com/arachnist/jitsi-go/)) for that, as it was easier to modify a [Go xmpp](https://github.com/arachnist/go-xmpp) library to speak jitsi, than modifying [`xmpp_rs`] to do the same.
+* connecting to jitsi rooms to monitor membership changes on them. might use a Go sidecar (prototype [here](https://github.com/arachnist/jitsi-go/)) for that, as it was easier to modify a [Go xmpp](https://github.com/arachnist/go-xmpp) library to speak jitsi, than modifying [xmpp-rs](https://docs.rs/xmpp/latest/xmpp/) to do the same.
 * some sort of fedi integration. did i mention there's no scope defined?